Skip to content

 This method really feels geared towards stubborn people like me who enjoy reminiscing about the good old days.
 And while I’m reminiscing, let me toss out an obligatory “get off my lawn!”
 Now I feel at peace.

-How to update PowerShell with Microsoft Update
+How do you update PowerShell with Microsoft Update?

 Here’s what the update process looks like in the Windows Update settings page.
 Note that this was updating PowerShell 7.4.1 to version 7.4.2.